Welcome to

 jocelyn@madisonspeech.com

-Jocelyn received a Bachelor of Science degree in Communication Disorders from Mississippi University for Women and a Master of Science in Speech-Language Pathology from The University of Montevallo.
+Makayla received a Bachelor of Science in Education: Speech-Language Pathology from the University of West Georgia and a Master of Science in Speech-Language Pathology from Faulkner University.
 She is currently licensed by the Alabama Board of Examiners for Speech-Language Pathology and Audiology (ABESPA) and maintains her Certificate of Clinical Competence from the American Speech-Language-Hearing Association (ASHA).
-Jocelyn has notable experience working with children of all ages in both clinical and school settings – most recently with children in Early Intervention (birth-3 years).
-She has experience treating a variety of disorders including phonology, articulation, fluency, language and literacy.
+Makayla has experience with both pediatrics and adults within various settings including: outpatient clinic, skilled nursing and rehab facility, and within the elementary and high school setting.
+She enjoys working with children while targeting articulation, AAC, language, and social communication.
+Makayla lives in Huntsville with her husky, Ellie.

 Emily Stachler, M.C.D., CCC-SLP